ThomasRettig/Animated-Tab-Bar/README.md

 The code in this repository has been modified a bit.
 To view the original code, go here: https://codepen.io/abxlfazl/pen/VwKzaEm

 ### Note
 There is a small bug in which the buttons overflow when viewed on a mobile viewport.
+This needs to be fixed.